-VI.4 Grievance VI.4.1 Except for the matters covered in VI.2.1, a formal grievance may be filed by either party, and only by them, within fifty (50) days after the act or omission giving rise to the grievance has become known or ought reasonably to have become known, provided that all the informal steps in VI.3.1, 3.2, and 3.3 have been followed.
-VI.4.2 Formal grievance proceedings shall be initiated in these cases by formal notice of grievance to the other party.
-The party receiving the formal notice shall make formal answer within ten (10) days of receiving this notice.
-VI,4,3 The formal Notice of Grievance shall specify, so far as possible, the nature of the matter(s) in dispute, the provision(s) of this Agreement which has(have) allegedly been violated (including reference to past practices or other established authoritative procedures incorporated in this Agreement by articles of inclusion, where appropriate), the manner and date that the matter in dispute became known to the grievor, and the remedy or remedies sought.
-VI.5.1 If either side is not satisfied with the disposition of the grievance in the formal response to the notice of grievance, it may submit the grievance to the Grievance Conciliation Panel, including a restatement of the claim in the light of the formal exchange, provided that it acts within fifteen (15) days of the receipt of the response provided for, or within twenty-five (25) days of filing formal notice of grievance, where there is no response.
-VI.5.2 In cases involving a communicated decision at the end of a procedure of reviews and appeals, expressly set forth in this Agreement, the Association if it chooses to file a grievance on behalf of a member, shall file it within twenty (20) days of its being communicated to the member, directly with the Grievance Conciliation Panel, including in the notice of grievance the elements required in Article VI.4.3.
-A copy of any such notice shall be simultaneously provided to the other party.
-VI.6 Grievance Conciliation Committee VI.6.1 A Grievance Conciliation Panel shall be constituted within thirty (30) days of the signing of this Collective Agreement and shall consist of six (6) persons: three (3) persons appointed by the Board and three (3) persons appointed by the Association.
-All members of the Panel shall hold an academic, academic/administrative, administrative, professor emeritus, or professional librarian position or rank at the University.
-After such appointment, members of the Committee are not "representing" a party, but shall use their independent judgment in attempting to resolve grievances.
-The members of the Panel shall choose one of their members as Secretary to receive all formal notifications and communications, keep a cumulative record of all recommendations of Grievance Conciliation Committees, and prepare the agenda for periodic meetings of the Panel.
-These records of the Panel shall be open to the parties.
+- VI.3.1 Step 1: Grievance - VI.3.1.1 Formal grievance proceedings shall be initiated by formal Notice of Grievance from the Association to the President, with a copy to the Director of Human Resources.
+Such Notice shall be provided within fifty (50) days after the act or omission giving rise to the grievance has become known or ought reasonably to have become known.
+The Notice shall describe, so far as possible at the time of filing, the matter(s) in dispute, the Article(s) alleged to have been violated, the manner and date that the matter in dispute became known to the grievor, and the remedy or remedies sought. - VI.3.1.2 The Employer shall provide a formal response in writing to the Association within ten (10) days of receiving this Notice. - VI.3.1.3 If the Association is not satisfied with the disposition of the grievance in the formal response to the Notice of Grievance, it may submit the grievance, including a restatement of the claim in the light of the formal exchange, to the Grievance Conciliation Committee as provided for in Step 2 of the Grievance and Arbitration Procedure, Article VI.3.2, provided that the Association acts within fifteen (15) days of the receipt of the response provided for, or within twenty-five (25) days of filing formal Notice of Grievance, where there is no response. - VI.3.1.4 In grievances involving discipline, allegations of a violation(s) of academic freedom, allegations of discrimination, dismissal for cause, denial of tenure, non-renewal of a probationary appointment, or termination of a limited term contract before it comes to term, the Association shall have the right, upon receipt of the Employer's response described in VI.3.1.2, to forward the matter to Step 3 Arbitration.
+In other cases, the parties may agree to take a dispute directly to Step 3 Arbitration as provided in Article VI.3.3 below. - VI.3.2 Step 2: Grievance Conciliation Committee - VI.3.2.1 A Grievance Conciliation Committee shall be constituted within thirty (30) days of the signing of this Collective Agreement and shall consist of six (6) persons: three (3) persons who are outside the bargaining unit, appointed by the Board and three (3) persons appointed by the Association.
+All members of the Committee shall hold an academic, academic/administrative, administrative, professor emeritus, or professional librarian position or rank at the University.
+After such appointment, members of the Committee are not "representing" a party, but shall use their independent judgement in attempting to resolve grievances.
+The members of the Committee shall choose one of their members as Secretary to receive all formal notifications and communications, keep a cumulative record of all proceedings and recommendations of Grievance Conciliation Panels, and prepare the agenda for periodic meetings of the Committee.
+These records shall be open to the parties and shall be retained by the Department of Human Resources. - VI.3.2.2 Each grievance submitted to grievance conciliation pursuant to VI.3.1.3 shall be heard by a Panel comprised of three (3) members of the Committee, one (1) chosen from the Committee by each party and a Chair chosen by the two (2) conciliators thus selected.